Peacock’s “Teacup” by title alone sounds like a 19th century “Bridgerton” drama with gaudy costumes and sexual intrigue.

 Credit: Mark Hill/PEACOCK

 Their son Arlo chases a stray farm goat into the woods and returns different, possessed perhaps.
 Two families arrive, one with a sick horse and another missing their dog.
-McNabb, in a chemical respirator, pops up and creates a border line around the Chenoweth property using spray paint, holding a sign “Don’t trust anyone.”
+McNab, in a chemical respirator, pops up and creates a border line around the Chenoweth property using spray paint, holding a sign “Don’t trust anyone.”

-“What if we took this book and flipped it on its head,” McCulloch said.
+“What if we took this book and flipped it on its head?”
+McCulloch said.
 “What if we took big and made it small?
 What if we took a cast of dozens and made it three families?
 What if we took a town and made it a secluded farm?
 What if we took away 90% of the characters and stuck with the core idea, the core characters and it still works?”

 McCulloch said “Teacup” purposely creates a sense of isolation, which works well in the genre of horror.
 “It’s not only geographic isolation but isolation in a room full of people, people you can’t necessarily trust.
 That is scary.
 Someone might be coming for you and you don’t know who it is.
 That is isolation.”